AlstonCroning/My-Projects/WEB_STORAGE/Version2.0/README.md

+#Updates
+Styles being added

 #Upcomming Changes

-Adding Styles to the Page
 Re work on the Code for improvements